 “Both global and domestic disinflationary pressures are expected to keep CPI inflation below the target band for an extended period, while structural shifts in the economy and modest economic growth will leave the unemployment rate under pressure,” Oster said.

-dollar has held at around 76 U.S. cents since last week’s rate cut, having fallen as low as 68.64 cents in mid-January.
+The Aussie dollar has held at around 76 U.S. cents since last week’s rate cut, having fallen as low as 68.64 cents in mid-January.
 Australia’s key services industries of tourism and education are heavily influenced by the currency’s trajectory.

 Devaluing the currency would be the best option for the RBA

 if conventional monetary policy reached its limits, according to Saul Eslake, also a veteran economist of the nation’s financial markets.